Single-Bilingual: Critical reception

 A reviewer from Music Week rated the song three out of five, adding, "The album has fallen from the Top 75, but this class single — devastatingly detailing the life of an upwardly-mobile Euro-executive — should return it to the forefront."
+Simon Price of Melody Maker was critical of the song, commenting that the use of "hundreds of real drums all over a Pet Shop Boys record" is "like ants on a chocolate bar and just as unwelcome".
+He continued, "I try hard to think Fleetwood Mac's 'Tusk' and not think Paul Simon's Graceland, but there's no avoiding it: this sucks."

 Music video

-The accompanying music video features Neil Tennant as a glib businessman travelling across Europe and trying to pick up a woman in a bar.
+The accompanying music video was directed by Howard Greenhalgh, in the style of an advertisement, and was filmed at London Stansted Airport.
+It features Neil Tennant as a glib businessman travelling across Europe and trying to pick up a woman in a bar.
 Towards the end, the visuals feature military aircraft suggesting that he is in fact an arms trader.

+Chris Lowe commented, "I think Neil gives one of the best performances ever in a video...
+It's really funny.
+It brings out Neil's true humour".

+Live performances

+Pet Shop Boys promoted the single with a semi-live performance on the Channel 4 television programme TFI Friday on 1 November 1996.
+"Single-Bilingual" was performed on the Dreamworld: The Greatest Hits Live tour (2022–24), paired with "Se a vida é (That's the Way Life Is)", and appears on the concert film recorded in 2023.